Cataracts - Cause

 - Family history (genetics).
 A person may inherit the tendency to develop

 Vitrectomy.
-People older than age 50 who have had the
+People who have had the

 vitreous gel removed from their eye (vitrectomy) have an increased risk of

 injury-related cataracts are rare, injury is a leading